Germany's Basic Law: Key facts about the German constitution

 - The judicial branch: The Federal Constitutional Court

 The Basic Law also contains articles discussing the role of political parties (which are recognised as a foundational part of the democratic German state), the role of the military (which is prohibited from preparing for or engaging in an aggressive war), the look of the German federal flag, and foreign relations.

 Any change to the Basic Law must pass with at least a two-thirds majority in both the Bundestag and the Bundesrat.
 Over the years, these changes have included amendments to increase ties between Germany and the West, measures to improve European integration, and changes to facilitate German reunification.

 The Basic Law remains an important part of German national identity

-Although written constitutions across Europe might gradually be losing their significance, Germany still places great importance on its Basic Law, whose principles the Constitutional Court in Karlsruhe, Baden-Württemberg is tasked with upholding.
+Although written constitutions across Europe might gradually be losing their significance, Germany still places great importance on its Basic Law, the principles of which the Constitutional Court in Karlsruhe, Baden-Württemberg is tasked with upholding.